elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-properties-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, there is a shorter notation: we can access the element as form[index/name].
-In other words, instead of form.elements.login we can write form.login.
-That also works, but there is a minor issue: if we access an element, and then change its name, then it is still available under the old name (as well as under the new one).
-That is usually not a problem, however, because we rarely change names of form elements.
+In other words, instead of form.elements.login, we can write form.login.
+That also works, but there is a minor issue: if we access an element and then change its name, it is still available under the old name (as well as under the new one).
+However, because we seldom modify the names of form components, this is typically not an issue.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />